-Is your startup equally interested in do-goodery and money?
+Is your startup equally interested in both doing good and making money?
 If yes, consider registering your company in Arizona, because Gov. Jan Brewer just signed Senate Bill 1238 into law.
-The legislation allows for a new business category in The Grand Canyon State – Benefit Corporations.
+The legislation allows for a new business category – benefit corporations.

 Arizona Benefit Corporations: Between Profit Corps.
 And Non-Profits

-Don’t, however, jump to conclusions and assume using the Arizona benefit corporation classification will save you money in taxes.
-In fact, on the face it won’t as the category is in the same tax bracket as a traditional corporation.
+Will Arizona benefit corporations get a tax break?
+No. In fact, the category is in the same tax bracket as traditional corporations.
 That said, using the classification may put organizations in a favorable position for certain types of grants and endowments.
 So, what you may not save in taxes, you may gain via funding avenues traditionally slated for non-profits.

 Other Characteristics of the Arizona Benefit Corporation